 Patient Navigator Program

-Helps court-involved women connect with health care providers and community resources to better their own health and the health of their children.
-A Licensed Practical Nurse works with court-involved women who are pregnant or parenting young children to identify health care and social service needs, address gaps in services, and link women to “medical homes” where they can receive necessary health care.
+The Patient Navigator Program helps court-involved women connect with health care providers and community resources to better their own health and the health of their children.
+A Licensed Clinical Social Worker works with court-involved women who are pregnant or parenting young children to identify health care and social service needs, address gaps in services, and link women to “medical homes” where they can receive necessary health care.
 The Patient Navigator Program creates collaborative partnerships between the justice system, the medical community, and community-based service providers.

 Adolescent Diversion Part